John Macaluso: Early career

-Influence on Progressive Metal
+Work in Progressive Metal

-John crossed paths with the guitarist Tore Østby in Toten, Norway and the two had an immediate musical amalgamation of styles in the realm of a heavy groove, progressive rock mixed with a Latin feel.
-Blending flamenco guitars, double bass drumming and Pink Floyd-like moods, this sound would go on to form the progressive metal band known as Ark.
-Exploding with incredible reviews on their two albums, Ark impressed fans from around the world with their originality and live performances.
-Consisting of the world-renowned vocalist Jørn Lande, bassist Randy Coven (Mountain, Malmsteen), and Mats Olausson (Malmsteen), the band's short history has made history to some.
-John Macaluso played a vital role in the band's formation, writing and recording, having the two albums, ARK and Burn the Sun, under his belt.
+John crossed paths with the guitarist Tore Østby in Toten, Norway and they combined their styles to create a heavy groove, progressive rock mixed with a Latin feel.
+They used a blend of flamenco guitars, double bass drumming and Pink Floyd-like moods, they went on to form the progressive metal band known as Ark.
+Both albums were received positively by critics.
+Consisting of vocalist Jørn Lande, bassist Randy Coven (Mountain, Malmsteen), and Mats Olausson (Malmsteen), the band's short history has made history to some.
+John Macaluso played a vital role in the band's formation, writing and recording, having recorded both albums, ARK and Burn the Sun, with them.

-John Macaluso would soon gain the attention and favor of guitarist Yngwie Malmsteen, using the first Ark album as the platform to jump to his next project.
-Yngwie flipped over John's playing and loved Ark so much that he instantly hired John to fly down to Florida to rehearse and record Alchemy.
-It was this album that proved be a benchmark for John, having a drum solo on the record and being the only drummer ever to record a drum solo on a Yngwie Malmsteen album.
+John Macaluso soon gained the attention of guitarist Yngwie Malmsteen, using the first Ark album as the platform to jump to his next project.
+He hired John to fly down to Florida to rehearse and record Alchemy.
 John spent three years recording four albums with Malmsteen, spanning multiple world tours.
-After his tenure with the Swedish guitar god, John reunited with former Ark members to write and record music until the band's split in 2003.
+After his tenure with the Malmsteen, John reunited with former Ark members to write and record music until the band's split in 2003.

 Composing and Recording

-The taste of songwriting, both lyrically and musically, was now inspiring John to do more than just drumming.
-His passion for recording drove him to record dozens of records after the demise of Ark.
-John says, "Playing with different musicians and people who play different styles of music thrills me.
-I learn something new every session and record a history for myself by doing so, I never get bored".
 John spent a short time touring with guitarist George Lynch of Dokken, travelling all over the United States.

 After attending The NAMM Show in California, John learns from drummer Mike Portnoy of Dream Theater that his singer, James LaBrie, was looking for a drummer to bring on tour for his solo record Elements Of Persuasion.
-With Mike's recommendation, John receives the call from James and finds himself touring the world yet again.
-John claims, "This was one of my favorite tours ever, such a great time and great grooving band."
-He would later satisfy his taste for writing again and put out a solo record where he is joined by friends and fellow musicians James LaBrie and guitarist from the band, Marco Sfogli.
+With Mike's recommendation, John received the call and toured with LaBrie.
+He would later put out a solo record where he is joined by friends and fellow musicians James LaBrie and guitarist from the band, Marco Sfogli.